Intelligence needs

 Observability

-Request traces, correlation IDs, runtime admission status, metrics export, and retention telemetry.
+Request traces, correlation IDs, graph inspection, runtime admission status, judged evaluation reports, metrics export, and retention telemetry.

 Portability

-Backend-neutral export/import packages with validate, merge, replace, and dry-run flows.
+Backend-neutral export/import packages with validate, merge, replace, dry-run, and daemon-to-daemon snapshot shipping flows.

 Radically Transparent.